AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 3.md

 Boreal forests have an important warming role, because they reduce the albedo of the snow cover.
 Boreal foretss absorb a lot of energy, thus leading to local warming.
 Temperate regions are much more uncertain.

+Forests dont just have a local impact, but a regional one.
+Water that is evaporated might precipitate somewhere else, therefore forming remote connections.

+---
+Forests evaporate more, but only on average.
+On individual days, you can get a completely different dynamic.
+Under extreme temeperatures, forests modulate their evapotranspiration.

+---
+# Interaction between forests and clouds